Skip to main content

 Updated Jan 30, 2024 ·

-Organizations assess their security programs through specific metrics to measure efficiency and effectiveness.
-These metrics provide valuable insights into both the current and long-term health of the security framework.
+Organizations use security metrics to evaluate how well their security programs are performing.
+These metrics help understand both the current state and long-term health of the security framework.

 • Metrics assess critical security controls.